 “Is it a book about how tidying will change your life?”
 I asked.
 Yep.
 My suspicions were confirmed.
-We’d both read a reference to Marie Kondo’s book The Life-Changing Magic of Tidying Up, on Modern Mrs. Darcy, a blog we share a fondness for.
+We’d both read a reference to Marie Kondo’s book The Life-Changing Magic of Tidying Up.

 We both knew that we needed to read this book.

 So, we got the book and read it.
 Well, (cough) I don’t think Amalia has read it yet.
 It’s such a little book, yet it lit a fire underneath me to organize and to toss out.
 I marshaled the troops (such as they are) to help.
 The Kondo bug had bit us, and the only cure was to get rid of stuff.
 As quickly as possible.

 That same week, in a conversation with my sister Mollie, I found out that she was also cleaning out junk with a pace and fervor that completely eclipsed mine!
 I was breathless with admiration at her de-cluttering success.
 She kept me posted with her progress, and had a huge garage sale at the end of the purge.
 I asked her to write about her experience, and I’m thrilled to share her experience with you.
 So I’m turning this space over to my sister, Mollie, for the day.
 Welcome, sister!

 “Stumbling Towards Less”

 Months ago, the little local thrift shop was having a sale.
 When the door opened, I was THERE, ready to roll.
 With the speed and efficiency of a seasoned professional, I swooped through the tiny shop and came up to the check-out counter, victorious, my arms full of a staggering pile of second-hand duds.